Yusuf-Tiamiyu/sql-sales-estimation/README.md

-THis is a structured, step-by-step SQL skills showcase built around one real problem: sparse sales data with missing dates.
+This is a structured, step-by-step SQL skills showcase built around one real problem: sparse sales data with missing dates.
 Starting from a basic SELECT and building all the way up to recursive CTEs and LAG/LEAD window interpolation — 12 advanced SQL concepts, one clean progression.